-The Great Wall marks its northern boundary, its southern border follows the basin of the Qingshui river.
-It is a poor province, only moderately industrialized; although recent discovery of oil; coal and gas fields has brought rapid development in places.
+The Great Wall marks its northern boundary, its southern border follows the Qingshui river basin.
+It is a poor province, only moderately industrialized; although the recent discovery of oil; coal and gas fields has brought rapid development in places.

-Settled as early as the Xia dynasty Ningxia flourished as the Yellow River offered reliable irrigation - here the river is not so prone to flooding here as it is further downstream.
+Settled as early as the Xia dynasty, Ningxia flourished as the Yellow River offered reliable irrigation as here the river is not so prone to flooding as it is further downstream.
 The Xintongxia Dam 青铜峡 and Qintong Gorge (1968) hydro-electric dams on the Yellow River have helped to control river flow and generate electricity.

 The southern portion of Ningxia province is generally poorer with a high proportion of Muslims.
 Liupin mountain ➚ is a scenic area.
 Xumi shan ➚ has a great many carved figures.
 Tongxin has one of the largest mosques ➚ in the province, and is built in the Chinese style.
 To the west near Zhongwei, Shapotou ➚ is set on the fringes of the Tengger Desert and here the sand can be heard to ‘sing’ in the wind.

-Ningxia belongs to the dry north as far as climate is concerned, it has cold winters and short but hot summers with little rainfall.
+Ningxia belongs to the dry northern region of China.
+It has cold winters and short but hot summers with little rainfall.

 The airport has 1 terminal and is located 15.5 miles (25.0 kms) from Yinchuan.
 Live Flight information ➚, Airport information ➚, rank in China 40